juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## How to produce an pdf file

-Download thesis.tex and latexml.sty and torus.jpg into your working directory.
+Download thesis.tex and latexml.sty and torus.jpg and figure.png into your working directory.

 This command should work as normal from the command line (or you can use your usual LaTeX editor)
 ```